-SWE-bench Verified Explained - 2026 Scores, Methodology, Caveats
+SWE-bench Verified Explained: 2026 Methodology, Tiers, Caveats

 SWE-bench Verified is the canonical benchmark for coding agents as of 2026.
 Unlike HumanEval (164 toy functions, now saturated) or MBPP (basic Python, also saturated), SWE-bench tests whether an agent can solve real software engineering problems in real codebases.
 The task is practical and the evaluation is objective: either the failing test passes without breaking anything else, or it does not.